MicrosoftDocs/windows-itpro-docs/windows/deployment/update-boot-image.md

 1. In the toolbar, select **Update Distribution Points**.

-1. In the **Update Distribution Points Wizard** window that appears:
+1. When the **Update Distribution Points Wizard** window that appears:

     1. In the **General**/**Update distribution points with this image** page, select the **Reload this boot image with the current Windows PE version from the Windows ADK** option, and then select the **Next >** button.

     1. In the **Summary** page, select the **Next >** button.

-    1. The **Progress** page will appears while the boot image builds.
+    1. The **Progress** page appears while the boot image builds.

-    1. Once the boot image finishes building, the **Completion**/**The task "Update Distribution Points Wizard" completed successfully** page will appear.
+    1. Once the boot image finishes building, the **The task "Update Distribution Points Wizard" completed successfully**/**Completion** page will appear.
 Select the **Close** button.

 This process updates the boot image used by Configuration Manager.
-It will also update the boot image and the boot files used by any PXE enabled distribution points.
+It will also update the boot image and the bootmgr boot files used by any PXE enabled distribution points.

 > [!IMPORTANT]
 >
 > If there are multiple boot images used in the environment for PXE enabled distribution points, make sure to update all of the PXE enabled boot images with the same cumulative update.
-This will ensure that the PXE enabled distribution points all use the latest version of the bootmgr boot files extracted from the boot images (if applicable).
+This will ensure that the PXE enabled distribution points all use the version of the bootmgr boot files extracted from the boot images (if applicable).

 ### Add optional components manually to Configuration Manager boot images

-For Microsoft Configuration Manager boot images, when applying a cumulative update to a boot image, make sure to add any desired optional components manually using the above command lines instead of adding them through Configuration Manager via the **Optional Components** tab in the **Properties** of the boot image.
+For Microsoft Configuration Manager boot images, when applying a cumulative update to a boot image, make sure to add any desired optional components manually using the command lines from the walkthrough instead of adding them through Configuration Manager.
+Optional components are usually added to boot images in Configuration Manager via the **Optional Components** tab in the **Properties** of the boot image.

 Optional components need to be added to the boot image manually instead of via Configuration Manager because:

 - When the cumulative update is applied, it will also update any optional components as needed.

-- If the optional components are instead added through Configuration Manager after a cumulative update has been applied to the boot image, then the optional components will not be updated with the cumulative update.
+- If optional components are added through Configuration Manager on a boot image that has a cumulative update, then the optional components will not be updated with the cumulative update.
 This could lead to unexpected behaviors and problems.
+The cumulative update needs to be added after the optional components have been added to the boot image for the optional components to be updated properly with the cumulative update.

+> [!NOTE]
+>
-Once any optional components has been manually added to a boot image, if that optional component is attempted to be added via the **Optional Components** tab in the **Properties** of the boot image in Configuration Manager, Configuration Manager will detect that the optional component has already been added and it will not try to add the optional component again.
+> If an optional component is attempted to be added via the **Optional Components** tab in the **Properties** of the boot image in Configuration Manager but the optional component has already been manually added to the boot image, Configuration Manager won't add that optional component again.
+Instead, Configuration Manager detects that the optional component has already been added and it won't try to add the optional component again.

 ### Configuration Manager boot image required components